linode/docs/docs/guides/databases/mysql/securely-store-mysql-credentials/index.md

     mysql_config_editor set --login-path=[name] --user=[username] --host=[host] --password --warn

 {{< note >}}
 You can also use special login path names, which are used by default in certain commands without needing to specify it.
-These special login paths include `client` and `mysql` for the mysql command and `mysqdump` for the mysqldump command.
+These special login paths include `client` and `mysql` for the mysql command and `mysqldump` for the mysqldump command.
 {{</ note >}}

 ## View Stored Credentials